CCS SS HCS HB 2596 -- HEALTH BENEFIT PLANS

 This bill changes the definition of "multiple employer self- insured health plans" to include plans established for the purpose of offering benefits to two or more self-employed individuals, each with at least one common-law employee, and their dependents.

-Current law requires funds collected from participating employers under multiple employer self-insured health plans to be held in trust subject to certain requirements, including filing an annual report with the director of the Department of Commerce and Insurance showing the condition and affairs of the plan.
-This bill modifies that requirement by adding the report must be in compliance with Section 375.041, RSMo and also requires that the plan file an RBC report with the director.
+Current law requires funds collected from participating employers under multiple employer self-insured health plans to be held in trust subject to certain requirements, including filing an annual report with the Director of the Department of Commerce and Insurance showing the condition and affairs of the plan.
+The bill modifies that requirement by adding the report must be in compliance with Section 375.041, RSMo, and also requires that the plan file a report with the director.

 Additionally, current law requires health plans to establish loss reserves for incurred losses and unearned premiums, as well as surplus accounts equal to certain amounts.
 This bill requires the surplus accounts to be equal to the greater of the following: